Hungarian energy group MOL has transferred the transit fee for use of the Ukrainian section of the pipeline

 The hefty hike will be felt by all South Africans when gas-reliant manufacturers such as those that produce bread, are forced to hike prices

 But Numsa’s Irvin Jim is adamant the sector can absorb the union’s demand for a 20% wage hike, way above the 6.5% headline inflation rate

 That would allow President Ranil Wickremesinghe time to institute tough economic reforms to secure a bailout from the IMF

 Failure to win on Saturday would put coach Ian Foster and captain under pressure in terms of their future with the team

 Chris and Suzaan Alheit have been making some of the Cape’s finest whites for the past ten years, the latest vintage being no exception

 The government should soften its restrictions on who is permitted to work away from home during the lockdown, to mitigate its effect on the economy and give it the best chance of curbing the transmission of Covid-19, the Institute of Race Relations (IRR) said on Thursday.

 The lockdown was implemented a week ago, in response to SA’s growing Covid-19 epidemic.
 As of Thursday there were 1,462 confirmed cases in the country.
 Among the restrictions on travel and social interaction imposed in terms of the Disaster Management Act is a requirement for all but essential workers to stay at home...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.